 Instructions For Dog Finger Puppets

-Next, I cut out the ears, I cut the ears free hand and made them all different to make different breeds of dog.
+- Cut out the ear shapes (I did this freehand and made them all different to make different breeds of dogs)

-I took the easy option and decided to use plastic googly eyes rather than trying to cut tiny pieces of felt for the eyes.
+I took the easy option and decided to use plastic googly eyes.
+This was much easier than trying to cut tiny pieces of felt for the eyes.

 And I also added cheeky little pink tongues to a few.

 I used a strong all-purpose clear glue to stick these on.

 Filler Ideas For Dog Party Favors

 For the actual party, we filled them with some super cute little dog-themed chocolate bars.